Nartanasala (2018 film)

 Nartanasala (stylized as @Nartanasala) is a 2018 Indian Telugu-language romantic comedy film written and directed by debutant Srinivas Chakravarthi.
 The film was produced by Usha Mulpuri on Ira Creations banner which featured Naga Shourya and newcomer Kashmira Pardeshi and Yamini Bhaskar in the lead.

 Mahati Swara Sagar composed the soundtrack and the background score for the film while Vijay C Kumar provided the cinematography and Kotagiri Venkateswara Rao did the editing for the film.

 Plot

-Radha Krishna (Naga Shaurya), who runs a self-defense class for women, falls in love with a woman named Manasa (Kashmira Pardeshi).
+Radha Krishna, who runs a self-defense class for women, falls in love with a woman named Manasa (Kashmira Pardeshi).
 Meanwhile, his marriage gets fixed with her cousin Satya.
 Soon he comes up with a lie that he's gay to escape the situation.
 Soon after his marriage gets fixed to Satya's brother.
 What happens next forms the rest of the story.